 Like it or not we are stuck with the Enlightenment.
-That much noted phenomenon and reactions to it comprise the greater part of our active political and intellectual heritage.
+That much spoken of phenomenon and reactions to it comprise the greater part of our active political and intellectual heritage.
 Personally, I never much cared for the term.
 It has a grandiose and born-again evangelical tone, which strikes me as excessively self-important and fundamentally ahistorical.
 And yet the work of Enlightenment philosophers, Descartes, Locke, Smith, Rousseau, Hobbes, Diderot, Kant, Voltaire and others, undoubtedly constituted a significant shift in philosophical and political thought.
 The general view, as one historian put it, is that ‘The Enlightenment and its aftermath saw the introduction of the secular and the discarding of the divine as the source of authority in human affairs’.

 The movement became associated with values such as reason, enquiry, individual freedom, toleration, equality, justice, universalism, progress, happiness and democracy, the sort of principles that, at least until fairly recently, got a widespread, if somewhat casual, thumbs up throughout the West.
 The impact of these concepts on life and politics since the eighteenth century and particularly for the twenty-first century is the main focus of this essay.
 I leave the detailed philosophical analysis to those who are more qualified.